emmy3000/alx-interview/0x09-island_perimeter/README.md

 $ chmod x+ 0-island_perimeter.py
 ```

-## Step 2: Understanding the Problem:
+## Step 2: Understanding the Problem

 1. The grid represents an island where 0 represents water and 1 represents land.